 What Vaccinations does my Pomeranian Pup require before going into the Outdoor World?

 Puppies can socialize with others and go to public places after receiving the 16-week vaccination.
-However, you must check this time with your own vet to be safe.
+However, you must check with your vet to be safe this time.

 Parvovirus Protection and Puppy Vaccinations

-Early socialization between 6 and 16 weeks should occur because it can have a major impact on his future behavior as an adult.
+Early socialization between 6 and 16 weeks should occur because it can significantly impact his future behavior as an adult.
 It’s essential to his long-term development that he does socialize early on.

 In a perfect world, you must expose your beloved puppy to everything he’ll face as an adult.